sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

 ## Connect to the server

-Say you want to connect to cluster with adress `xx.xx.xx.xx` and your login is `login`.
+Say you want to connect to cluster with address `xx.xx.xx.xx` and your login is `login`.

 !!!
 Warning